-This course aims to prepare you for creative roles in the context of landscape and urbanism design practice and research.
-Our London location, local and European networks and an international perspective provide the focus for contemporary landscape and urbanism projects, including green and water infrastructures, resilient and adaptive city strategies and the detailed design of places for people.
+This course will prepare you for creative roles in landscape and urbanism design practice and research.
+Kingston's London location, its local and European networks and its international perspective provide the focus for contemporary landscape and urbanism projects.
+These include green and water infrastructures, resilient and adaptive city strategies and the detailed design of places for people.

 Workshops include: communication, learning through making, observation, mapping and consultation, building information modelling (BIM).

 This module addresses the specifics of placemaking of significant urban space(s).
 At this scale the emphasis is on the identification of significant existing features and uses and the transformation process through addition and subtraction.
 Materials and spatial qualities are explored, as are changes through time.
 This module allows for detailed resolution.
 The study of precedent landscape and urban design projects is an important component of the module.

 The module addresses project(s) at the strategic planning and regional, city scale.
 The module involves students both independently and in teams in the proposal of scenarios for development or regeneration at the strategic scale, and demands a critical comparative evaluation of the scenarios.
 Students are required to develop independent proposals based on this analysis and exploration.
 The module involves a study visit and engagement with appropriate agencies and players as appropriate and relevant.
 Topical issues and agendas are specifically highlighted.
 Group and interdisciplinary work is a very important component of the process because of the scale and breadth of investigation.
 Students individually develop detailed proposals within the wider terrain.